Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 ## Metagenome complexity

 As the number of organisms increases in a community so does the complexity.
 See [Pimm , 1984](https://www.nature.com/articles/307321a0) for an explanation of community complexity.

 A low-complexity microbial community is made up of fewer organisms and as a result the metagenomic data is usually easier to process and analyse than a high-complexity microbial community.

-There's no official definition for what makes a community low or highly complex.
-But some examples of a low complexity microbial community include natural whey starter cultures, made up of around three different organisms, which are used in cheese production see [Somerville _et al._, 2019](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-019-1500-0).
+There's no official definition for what makes a community low or high complexity.
+But some examples of a low complexity microbial community include natural whey starter cultures, made up of around three different organisms, which are used in cheese production: see [Somerville _et al._, 2019](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-019-1500-0).

 > ## Defining our community
 > Knowing now how we can define a metagenomic community and what organisms make up our dataset, how complex would you say this metagenome is? and why?
 > > ## Solution
 > > As we stated above there's no hard and fast rules for defining the complexity of a community.
-> > However, given this community is made up of 10 organisms we could argue that it is a low complexity metagenome when compared to for example natural soil metagenome which are potentially made up of thousands of different organisms.
+> > However, given this community is made up of 10 organisms we could argue that it is a low complexity metagenome when compared to, for example, the natural soil metagenome which is potentially made up of thousands of different organisms.
 > {: .solution}
 {: .challenge}

 ## Mock metagenomes versus real samples

 People often use publically available sequencing data to perform analyses or for testing an analysis pipeline on a smaller or similar dataset.

 However mock metagenomes are communities that are made by combining known species at known quantities to generate a mock sample.
 This mock community is often much simpler than a real metagenome, however it can be useful to know exactly what is in a metagenome, in order to test whether the result we get is sensible.

 One reason for using these mock samples would be to test a workflow.
-The simplicity, and the quality, which is often much higher than we would expect to see in most samples, means that performing analysis on these mock samples can be much easier computationally, and ran quickly.
+The simplicity and quality of mock metagenome data means that performing analysis on these mock samples can be much easier computationally, and run more quickly.

-However the main reason for using mock samples are to benchmark software tools that are developments.
-If you are aware of the level of complexity in a sample, and you know the content of the community it is easier for you to identify false positives and false negatives.
-Some mock datasets, like the one we will be using for this course also have the organisms present with log fold differences in the abundance between the organisms.
-This is much more representative of a community compared to a mock community where all organisms are present at the same abundance.
-However it is useful to know that this is still an "idealised" dataset, in most cases the samples will not contain all known organisms, and often there will be degraded pieces of DNA in there.
+However the main reason for using mock samples are to benchmark developing software tools.
+If you are aware of the level of complexity in a sample, and you know the content of the community, it is easier for you to identify false positives and false negatives.

+Some mock datasets, like the one we will be using for this course, have the organisms present with log fold differences in the abundance between the organisms.
+This is much more representative of a real community compared to a mock community, where all organisms are present at the same abundance.
+However it is useful to know that this is still an "idealised" dataset.
+In most cases the samples will not contain all known organisms, and often there will be degraded pieces of DNA in there.

 ## Dataset used in this course

 This course uses data from a mock metagenome community published from [Ultra-deep, long-read nanopore sequencing of mock microbial community standards](https://academic.oup.com/gigascience/article/8/5/giz043/5486468) which has long and short read sequencing data and has been used for benchmarking metagenome tools.

-This community contains eight bacteria, 3 gram positive and 5 gram negative and 2 yeasts.
-This organisms are present in log abundances relevent to each other.
+This community contains eight bacteria (three gram positive and five gram negative) and two yeasts.
+These organisms are present in log abundances relative to each other.
 The organisms present and their known percentage of the total metagenome content is given in the table below.

 This dataset contains whole metagenome sequencing.
-The short read data is generated on the illumina platorm and the long reads are generated using oxford nanopore technology's nanopore platform.
-Other popular long read sequencing platforms exist, such as pacbio, however we will not be covering pacbio specific methodology.
-Despite this, the same principle stages exist in the workflow, and often only different parameters may be required to adapt analysis to that platform.
+The short read data are generated on the Illumina platorm and the long reads are generated using Oxford Nanopore Technology's Nanopore platform.
+Other popular long read sequencing platforms exist, such as PacBio, though we will not be covering PacBio specific methodology here.
+Despite this, the same principle stages exist in the workflow, and often only different parameters are required to adapt analysis to different platforms.